ss1gohan13/Sovol-SV08-Mainline/README.md

    ./kiauh/kiauh.sh
    ```

-4. Install Klipper, Moonraker, Mainsail, and Crowsnest (in this order, _also check tip below_) via KIAUH.
+4. Install Klipper, Moonraker, Mainsail (or Fluidd), and Crowsnest (in this order, _also check tip below_) via KIAUH.

    - So run KIAUH and choose: option **'1) [Install]'** and install those items (_using default options, download recommended macros; Yes_).
    - Crowsnest install asks to reboot the printer, please do so.